Sutherland Springs church shooting: Legislation

+Church building

+After the shooting, the building ceased to function as a church, and was kept as a memorial to the victims.
+A new church about four times larger was built next door on the same block.
+Congregation authorities argued the old building was a painful reminder, and voted in 2021 to remove it.
+Some of the victim's families were against the idea, and they issued a lawsuit to stop the destruction.
+In early July 2024, a judge issued a temporary restraining order to halt the demo.
+However, another judge later denied a request to extend that order, setting in motion the demolition.
+On August 12, 2024, crews began dismantling the building.
+A member of the community, who was against the demolition, observed, "The devil got his way.
+That was God's house".

 Reactions

-Donald Trump, who was the 45th president of the United States at the time of the shooting, said at a press conference in Tokyo, Japan that "I think that mental health is a problem here.
+President Donald Trump said at a press conference while visiting Tokyo that "I think that mental health is a problem here.
 Based on preliminary reports, this was a very deranged individual with a lot of problems over a very long period of time.
 We have a lot of mental health problems in our country, as do other countries, but this isn't a guns situation ... we could go into it but it's a little bit soon to go into it.
 Fortunately somebody else had a gun that was shooting in the opposite direction, otherwise it wouldn’t have been as bad as it was, it would have been much worse".
 Trump was asked about gun policy while visiting Seoul, South Korea.
 In response to a proposal for extreme vetting of gun ownership, Trump said that this would have made "no difference".
 He said that stricter gun control measures might have prevented Stephen Willeford from shooting Kelley, and commented, "Instead of having 26 dead, he would've had hundreds more dead."
 After the shooting, Trump issued a presidential proclamation honoring the victims and ordered the United States flag at half-staff at the White House and all public and military sites until the sunset of November 9.
 Willeford was called a hero for what he did.

 Texas Governor Greg Abbott said that the shooting "will be a long, suffering mourning for those in pain".
 Texas Attorney General Ken Paxton proposed that churches employ professional armed security guards, or at least arm more parishioners, to counter church shootings, which he said have happened "forever" and will again.
 Paxton was criticized by Manny Garcia, the Texas Democratic Party's deputy executive director, who said that "Texans deserve more from their chief law enforcement official."

-On November 9, the pastor of the church, Frank Pomeroy, announced that the building would be demolished and be replaced with a prayer garden, stating that it would be too painful to the victims to keep the building as is.
-Later in the month he told the New York Times that reports of the church being demolished were inaccurate, and that a decision on the future of the church had not yet been made.